Visual Media to Engage Your Clients

 We create artistic, edgy and/or professional business Headshots in Portland Oregon (and globally).

-Since 1996 Brian Geraths has earned a five-star reputation as thee place for authentic, client-attracting images that illustrate more than what you look like, rather who you really are. (as Brian's other alias - Prints Charming)
+Since 1996 Brian Geraths has earned a five-star reputation for creating authentic, client-attracting images that illustrate more than what you look like, rather who you really are. (a.k.a.
+Prints Charming Photography)

 Hover/Click an image below to explore more options per category.
 More stats and blah, blah from Brian below those images... : ^)